roar-net/problem-statements/problems/autocarrier-loading/autocarrier-loading.md

 ## References

 The problem formulation and constraints are inspired by practical scenarios faced by automotive logistics companies.
 The specific instances are illustrative and do not represent real-world data.
-The problem has been adapted from the work of Tommaso Urli (Satalia) and Manuel López-Ibáñez (University of Manchester), with contributions from Luca Di Gaspero.
+The problem has been adapted from the work of Tommaso Urli (Satalia) and Manuel López-Ibáñez (University of Manchester), with contributions from Luca Di Gaspero (Università degli Studi di Udine).